-If you have an electric golf cart, follow along and you might not need to ever plug it back in to charge again!
-If you don’t have one (yet), I am finding it a super handy, affordable (and stealthy!) addition to my various ways of getting around the property.
+If you have an electric golf cart, follow along to convert it to a solar golf cart and you might not need to ever plug it back in to charge again!
+If you don’t have one (yet), I am finding it super handy, affordable (and stealthy!) way of getting around the property.
 I highly recommend one!

 To kick off this new series I have another batch of free stickers to give away!
 Please post up in the comments if you would like one.

 We picked up this golf cart a few months ago for just a couple hundred bucks since it needed some new batteries, which is pretty common for these older electric golf carts.
 You can see the post about fixing it up here.

 Making it Solar Powered

 We have decided to convert this golf cart to solar power.
 Our initial experience has been really good.
 The cart will need to rest between uses for a while to recharge.
 We use the cart for getting property maintenance (we have about 10 acres), running tools, and for running back and forth to some of the neighbors.
 So far in the past two weeks since we have converted the golf cart we have not had to plug it in to recharge it at all!